 Under section 115 of the Local Electoral Act 2001, a candidate who is declared to be elected comes into office on the day after the day on which the official result of the election is declared by public notice under section 86.
-Therefore, the remuneration of an elected member comes into effect on that day.
+Therefore, the remuneration of a local government member comes into effect on that day.

 On the day after the day the official result is declared, all mayors, Auckland local board members and community board members will be paid the rate applicable to them that is prescribed in the current determination.

-All other elected members, ie. members elected to district, regional and unitary councils (councillors) will be paid the minimum allowable remuneration rate for a councillor as shown for their council in the determination.
+All other local government members, ie members elected to district, regional and unitary councils (councillors) will be paid the minimum allowable remuneration rate for a councillor as shown for their council in the determination.
 This also applies to returning members whether they were elected unopposed or in a contest.